iiittheorygroup/iiittheorygroup.github.io/Initiatives/CSTAR.md

 ---
 layout: default
-title: CSTAR
+title: "Theory Research"
 parent: Initiatives
-commit_tag: "[CSTAR]"
+commit_tag: "[cstar] [theory-research] [research]"
 has_children: false
 has_toc: false
 permalink: /Initiatives/CSTAR
 nav_order: 5
 ---

-CSTAR Discussions
+Theory Research Discussions
 =================

-Hello folks, we have a discussion group for the _Center for Security, Theory and Algorithms Research_.
-Lab students meet up every week to discuss and share their current research ideas and work with the rest of the group.
+Hello folks, we have a discussion group for theory research students across various IIIT labs.
+Students meet up every week to discuss and share their current research ideas and work with the rest of the group.
 Everyone is free to join and learn more about the work that goes on in our lab.
-This is a purely student-run initiative, to bring the CSTAR research community closer.
+This is a purely student-run initiative, to bring the theory research community closer.

+### Labs
+- Center for Security Theory and Algorithms Research (CSTAR)
+- Center for Computational Natural Sciences and Biology (CCNSB)

 Who does this benefit?
 -----------------

-For existing CSTAR students:
+For existing research students:
 - Helps get a better idea of other research projects in the group.
 - More opportunities for idea sharing and collaboration.
 - Brings our research group closer as a community.

-For students who plan to join/have just joined CSTAR:
+For students who plan to join/have just joined one of the labs/groups:
 - Gives a nice overview of different projects and topics of interest.
 - Introduces you to the other researchers in the group, making it easier to approach them.
 - Can give a smoother transition into research, saving you time from doing a lot of searching yourself.

 For students of other labs:
-- Paints a picture of what CSTAR folks are doing.
+- Paints a picture of what theory research folks are doing.
 - Opens up more avenues for cross-discipline collaboration.
 - Could be a fun thing to learn other random research topics.